simoneangarano/SoftwareFI/pytorch_scripts/README.md

 This repository contains a simple code suite in Pytorch-Lightning to train our models.

-main.py is the script used to launch the training phase, accepting different arguments such as dataset (CIFAR10 or CIFAR100), network model, optimizer, learning rate, etc..
+main.py is the script used to launch the training phase, accepting different arguments such as dataset (CIFAR10 or CIFAR100), network model, optimizer, learning rate, etc.

 utils.py contains utilities for loading the dataset and building the network.